-For reference, the chart on the following page summarizes the priorities we initially identified across three regions: North America, Europe and Asia-Pacific.
+For reference, the chart below summarises the priorities we initially identified across three regions: North America, Europe and Asia-Pacific.
 The complete commentary on how we arrived at these priorities can be found here.

 For our mid-year checkpoint, we thought it would be useful to gauge whether managing these priorities was proving to be in line with expectations (=), more (+), or less (-) challenging.
 Spoiler alert: none of the priorities is less challenging than we expected.